nevendyulgerov/initialzr/README.md

 # Initialzr
 ## JavaScript front-end application construct

 Initialzr is a light-weight JavaScript application construct plugin.
-This plugin exposes a simple API for building efficient and sane JS front-end applications which run fast.
+This plugin exposes a simple API for building efficient, extensible, easy to maintain but most of all SANE JS front-end applications which run fast.
 Really fast.

 Initialzr has been designed with performance in mind.
 The non-minified version of the plugin is 5 KB, while the minified is just 2 KB.
 Th whole plugin spans on about 130 lines of code.